 You can customize and extend the Full Installation by creating custom scripts or programs to run at three process points during installation: before the installation begins, after software subsets load, and after the system reboots.
 The files you create can be loaded on a diskette, a CD-ROM, or a RIS server for use by the installation process.

-A Full Installation creates a Configuration Description File (CDF) called install.cdf that can be used to replicate the Full Installation on similar systems (see Section 2.1.3).
-You can also capture configuration data into a config.cdf file from a running system and replicate the following during a Full Installation:
+A Full Installation creates a Configuration Description File (CDF) called install.cdf that can be used to replicate the Full Installation on other similar systems.